Toolbox Reference#

 after the store command completes will not

 be automatically propagated to cache.
-The command always passes, i.e. exits
+This command always passes, i.e. exits

 with return code 0.

-In case of insufficient disk space, cache store
+In the event of insufficient disk space, cache store

 frees disk space by deleting